jstormes/MfgRteCalc/README.md

 * User Auth - Authentication and Authorization (OAuth/JWT based)
 * SKU Management - Product management (include a check digit)
 * Factory Management - Tool Station, Factory Availability, TBD
-* Inventory - Consumables/product on hand
+* Inventory - Consumables/product on hand  (May need to keep "inventory" separate from "consumables")
+* Consumables - materials consumed in the manufacturing process.
+Must be included in COGS.

 ## Routing